Occurrence in Amherst & Connecticut Valley, Mass.

 Nest Materials

-a cavity or hollow of a large tree, sometimes in an old hawk's, crow's, raven's or squirrels nest
+tree hollows, sometimes in an old hawk's, crow's, raven's or squirrel's nest

 19th-20th Century Field Notes